LMS/BR Class 4 2-6-4T locomotives

 The London, Midland and Scottish Railway and British Railways Class 4 2-6-4T was a family of classes of steam locomotives.
 A grand total of 800 engines were built to five separate designs by four different mechanical engineers, over a period of 29 years.
 Each new design was a development of the previous one.
-The LMS gave the whole family the power classification 4P, BR 4MT.
-It is therefore worth considering them as a group as follows:
+The LMS gave the whole group the power classification 4P, under BR 4MT.
+They are therefore grouped as follows:

 Withdrawal

 All engines were withdrawn from stock between 1959 and 1967, summarised as follows:

 Technical comparison

 For technical purposes, it is worth splitting the Fairburn tanks into two subclasses; early (42050–42146) and late (42147–42699) as their weights differ slightly.